-Equity focus areas highlight where there is a higher probability that people rely on non-motorized travel for transportation.
-This takes into consideration factors such as low-income households, senior citizens, and transit dependent households.
-The northeast quadrant of the city is most likely influenced by senior housing and rental properties.
+Equity focus areas highlight where there is a higher probability that people may benefit from non-motorized facilities.
+This takes into consideration factors such as low-income households, youth and older adult populations, and transit-dependent households.
+The city's northeast quadrant is most likely influenced by a high population of older adults and the number of transit-dependent households, as reported in the Census.
 This map uses census blocks to illustrate equity focus areas and includes the following data sets:

-Poverty

-Households that lack access to vehicles
+Poverty (Census) Households that lack access to vehicles

-Residential Building Types
+Residential Building Types (SEMCOG)

-Environmental Justice Sensitivity
+Environmental Justice Sensitivity (Novi)